aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-effects-and-manipulation-in-slides/accessing-ole-object-frames/_index.md

 ### 1. Setting Up Your Environment

 Before diving into the world of OLE object frames, ensure you have the necessary tools in place.
-Download and install the Aspose.Slides for .NET library from the official website[^1].
+Download and install the Aspose.Slides for .NET library from the  website[^1].
 Once installed, you're ready to embark on your OLE object manipulation journey.

 ### 2. Loading a Presentation